synw/django-alapage/README.md

 - Optionnal: add `"jssor",` to INSTALLED_APPS if you plan to use the slideshows
 - Optionnal: add `"codemirror",` to INSTALLED_APPS if you plan to use this editor

-Check the settings below
+Check the optional settings below

-Warning: if you change these optional settings afterwards you will need to run the migrations again.

 - `urls.py`: